Pixmi/twitter-plus/README.md

+## Twitterᴾˡᵘˢ
+Enhance the Twitter user experience by loading images in their original quality and removing ads and spam tweets.

 #### The main features
 * Load images in original quality.
   * copying the image url or saved from the right-click menu both used the original quality.